nbacxx23/Data_Challenge/README.md

 # Data_Challenge
-All the data challenge I participated during school
+All the data challenges I participated during school